How Did I Get Here — What Did I Do Wrong?

 When you’re consumed with love, you never want the feeling to end, and it’s only natural to take the next step and get married.
 While love is the ideal basis for a romantic relationship, it may not be enough to sustain a marriage, especially when difficulties arise or if you and your partner have insurmountable differences.

 Even so, you may be surprised when your partner asks for a divorce seemingly out of nowhere.
 You might feel blindsided and wonder how you got to this point.
-You may wonder what you did wrong.
+You may wonder what you did wrong and what did I do wrong ?
 While marriage requires two willing participants working together, there’s no reason to automatically conclude that a request for divorce is your fault or that blame is equal, even if that’s what your spouse tries to tell you.

 Sometimes marriages simply don’t work out.
 People can grow apart, misunderstandings and hurts can stack up, trauma or loss can tear a relationship to shreds, and even love may not be enough to hold you together if you simply aren’t compatible.